Adamant-im/AIPs/AIPS/aip-21.md

 0 <= deltaMs < 1000
 ```

 This rule preserves consistency between the signed second-level timestamp and the unsigned millisecond companion field.
+A value such as `timestampMs = timestamp * 1000 - 1` is invalid even though it is only 1 ms away, because it belongs to the previous ADAMANT timestamp second.

 Nodes MAY keep public API admission checks that compare a newly submitted transaction timestamp with local node time.
 Such checks are node admission policy and MUST NOT be used for deterministic block replay validity.

+Nodes MAY allow a small public-API future-time grace window for newly submitted transactions.
+The ADAMANT reference implementation uses `maxTransactionFutureMs = 500` to preserve the previous slot-based admission policy while accepting boundary cases where a client clock is only a few hundred milliseconds ahead.
+This check is not consensus validation, is not gated by this AIP activation height, and MUST NOT be applied during replay or synchronization.

 ### Sorting